Kirsten Dunst: 1994–2001: Career breakthrough

-From 1996 to 1997, Dunst had a recurring role in season three of the NBC medical drama ER.
+In 1996–1997, Dunst had a recurring role in season three of the NBC medical drama ER.
 She played Charlie Chemingo, a child prostitute who was being cared for by the ER pediatrician Dr. Doug Ross (George Clooney).
 In 1997, she voiced Young Anastasia in the animated musical film Anastasia.
 Also in 1997, Dunst appeared in the black comedy film Wag the Dog, opposite Robert De Niro and Dustin Hoffman.
-The following year she voiced the title character, Kiki, a thirteen-year-old apprentice witch who leaves her home village to spend a year on her own, in the anime Kiki's Delivery Service.
+The following year she starred in Small Soldiers and voiced the title character in the English Disney/GKIDS dub of Studio Ghibli's Kiki's Delivery Service.
 She also starred in Sarah Kernochan's period comedy All I Wanna Do (1998), playing a student at an all girls' boarding school in the 1960s, opposite Gaby Hoffmann, Rachael Leigh Cook, and Lynn Redgrave.
-Writing for The New York Times, A. O. Scott opined that "the film is surprisingly pleasant, thanks to smart, unstereotyped performances – especially by Hoffmann and Dunst – and the filmmaker's evident respect and affection for her characters".
+Writing for The New York Times, A. O. Scott opined that "the film is surprisingly pleasant, thanks to smart, unstereotyped performances—especially by Hoffmann and Dunst—and the filmmaker's evident respect and affection for her characters".

 Dunst starred in Drop Dead Gorgeous, a 1999 American satirical black comedy mockumentary film about a small town beauty pageant with Ellen Barkin and Allison Janney.
 She turned down the role of Angela Hayes (played by Mena Suvari) in American Beauty (1999), because she did not want to appear in the film's sexual scenes or kiss the lead character, played by Kevin Spacey.
 She later explained: "When I read it, I was 15 and I don't think I was mature enough to understand the script's material."
 Dunst co-starred in the comedy film Dick, opposite Michelle Williams; it is a parody which retells the events of the Watergate scandal that led to the resignation of former United States president Richard Nixon.
 Her next film was Sofia Coppola's drama The Virgin Suicides (1999), based on Jeffrey Eugenides' novel of the same name.
 She played Lux Lisbon, one of the troubled teenage daughters of Ronald Lisbon (James Woods).
 The film was screened as a special presentation at the 43rd San Francisco International Film Festival in 2000.
 According to Metacritic, the film received generally favorable reviews.
 San Francisco Chronicle critic Peter Stack noted in his review that Dunst "beautifully balances innocence and wantonness".
 Dunst also appeared in Savage Garden's music video "I Knew I Loved You", the first single from their second and final album Affirmation (1999).